 This fresh Pico de Gallo recipe is a classic Mexican salsa made from tomatoes, onions, lime, chiles, and cilantro.
 It’s a delicious snack to enjoy with chips or as a topping on tacos, eggs, and burrito bowls!

 Homemade Pico de Gallo is an easy summer snack you can whip up when you’re craving something sweet and flavorful.
 The perfect pairing to a Spicy Grapefruit Margarita, this fresh salsa is made with tomatoes, onions, lime, cilantro, and chiles.
-Enjoy it as a dip with tortilla chips, layer it on tacos and burrito bowls, or throw some on your tostadas for breakfast!
+Enjoy it as a dip with tortilla chips, layer it on tacos and burrito bowls, or throw some on your tostadas or migas for breakfast!

 This traditional Mexican recipe checks all the boxes: it’s vegan, gluten free, healthy, low carb, budget friendly, and delicious!
 Keep it in your back pocket to enjoy as a fresh snack or garnish all summer long.

 What is pico de gallo?

 Pico de gallo (pronounced “piko deh gahy-o”) means “rooster’s beak” in Spanish.
 While I wouldn’t call the translation an apt description of the recipe, it doesn’t take away from the quality and flavor!

 This chunky salsa fresca is made with tomatoes, white onions, chiles (serrano or jalapeno typically), cilantro, salt, and lime juice.
 It can easily be made less or more spicy, with fresh fruit instead of tomatoes, or with or without cilantro.

 While pico de gallo is technically considered salsa, it does stand out on its own.
 It’s made with similar ingredients as traditional red salsa but has a chunky texture and much less liquid.